 Tip #2: Never Make a Decision Based Solely on Price

 One of the most common mistakes in choosing an order fulfillment company, whether domestic or international, is to choose a company solely on price.
 Even though price does matter significantly, finding a partner you can trust is equally important.
 Look at what exactly is included in the pick and pack fees, as well as the level of customer service provided.
 Some fulfillment companies may appear to have lower pricing, but are structured for businesses with higher volume than lower-volume companies trying to sell to US consumers for the first time.
-Make sure you ask about monthly minimums before you ship your inventory to the fulfillment center and find out if there’s a higher pricing structure for specific businesses such as yours that handle less volume.
+Make sure you ask about monthly minimums before you ship your inventory to the fulfillment center or 3PL (third-party logistics provider) and find out if there’s a higher pricing structure for specific businesses such as yours that handle less volume.

 Tip 3: Flexibility > Size

 No matter how foolproof your strategy for entering the US market, things happen, and you’ll need to rely on your industry partners to adjust and push through obstacles as they arise.
 That’s why it’s essential to be prepared and stay flexible, especially because your company is entering a new market for the first time.
 Your fulfillment company needs to understand your situation and be willing to adjust as needed.